The short answer

 How CT logs work

 A CT log is a network service that does one job: it accepts certificates and records them in an order that can never be secretly altered.
-Several independent organizations operate these logs — Google, Cloudflare, DigiCert, and others run their own — so the record doesn't depend on any single party.
-The properties that make a log trustworthy are worth spelling out:
+Several independent organizations operate these logs — Google, Cloudflare, DigiCert, Let's Encrypt and others run their own — so the record doesn't depend on any single party.
+Three properties are what make a log worth trusting.

 Append-only